Henkiebob/vriends/readme.md

  * "THE BEER-WARE LICENSE" (Revision 42):
  * <phk@FreeBSD.ORG> wrote this file.
 As long as you retain this notice you
  * can do whatever you want with this stuff.
 If we meet some day, and you think
  * this stuff is worth it, you can buy me a beer in return.
-Tjerk Dijkstra
+Tjerk Dijkstra, Geart Otten, Jeroen Schaper
  * ----------------------------------------------------------------------------
  */